What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Criminal Recognition Task and Datasets.}} Identifying criminals out of crowds from surveillance footage has become a crucial means in modern criminal investigations.
-It relies on facial recognition technology to match captured features with a database of known offenders.
+Identifying criminals out of crowds from surveillance footage has become a crucial means in modern criminal investigations.
+It relies on facial recognition technology to match the captured features with a database of known offenders.
 Further, as revealed by Lombroso's study \cite{Zebrowitz2008SocialPF}, certain facial features and expressions can be considered reflections of the mind and thoughts and thereby used as clues to identify and predict the criminal tendency of an unknown person \cite{9293926}.
-However, to our knowledge, due to the special nature of the criminal recognition task, there is still a lack of benchmark datasets that include both criminal face databases and raw surveillance footage.
+However, to our knowledge, due to the special nature of the criminal recognition task, benchmark datasets that contain both criminal face databases and raw surveillance footage are absent.
 Consequently, researchers resort to creating their own datasets to train and evaluate algorithms, such as \cite{crimeRecognition, 9293926, 10010426}.